 I want those participating to see the emotional colours, shapes and sizes of the diversity of all the people at the MHM sessions and take their experiences into their lives.
 Most of all, I want us all to feel that we have a voice and take part in those conversations around all aspects of Mental Health so we can be there and be strong for each other when we need it.

 We do not record our events, to try and create the safest space possible for those who want to come along and share their experiences.
-Our next event will be on Wednesday 26 May at 4.30pm and will be exploring the forgotten key workers during the pandemic.
 Please feel free to come along and join the conversation about mental health.

 Want to hear about our latest news and blogs?